rossmarinaro/spaghyeti_source-engine/README.md

 Build assets can be either embedded or referenced.

-Scene heirarchy supports sprites, CSV tilemaps (supports flipped tiles), audio, text, and empty nodes.
+Scene heirarchy supports sprites, CSV tilemaps (supports flipped tiles), audio, text, spawner, and empty nodes.

 Supports native C++ scripting for nodes.

+Dynamic entity spawning to mitigate large memory usage.

 Standalone runtime embedded into application builds, use as core only, or as DLL runtime with editor front end.